 Some altered sensation or numbness on the front of the knee can occur as a result of small nerves in the skin being damaged by the incisions made for the arthroscopy.
 Usually these changes resolve with time and do not cause long term inconvenience.
 However, it is common for kneeling to be uncomfortable for up to 2 months.

 Anaesthesia for arthroscopic surgery of the knee usually involves a general anaesthetic.
-This is achieved by injecting a drug through a needle placed in a vein combined with a mixture of gases that you will breathe.
-While you are asleep the anaesthetist will monitor your condition continuously until you are safely awake in the recovery room 5 to 10 minutes after the surgery has concluded.
 Usually you will be able to eat and drink again within an hour of surgery.

 Nausea and vomiting

 The light nature of the general anaesthetic necessary for arthroscopy usually means nausea and vomiting are kept to a minimum.
-Your anaesthetist will order anti-nausea drugs postoperatively.
+If necessary, your anaesthetist will order anti-nausea drugs postoperatively.
 If you have had severe problems with nausea and vomiting with previous general anaesthesia you should discuss this with your anaesthetist when they visit you before surgery.